microsoft/antares/platforms/c-hlsl/evaluator/AntaresEvalAgent/README.md

 # Install Antares Engine for DirectX12 HLSL Codegen:

 1) First, you need a Win10 (64-bit) OS with DirectX12 enabled, and this host is used to activate the Antares HLSL Eval Agent.
+Recommend to use Windows 10 build 17063 or later, since `curl.exe` is included in Windows shell, or you need to download `curl.exe` yourself and make it visible to applications by updating environment variable `PATH`.

 2) Then, you either need a remote Linux Host or WSL 1.0/2.0 environment.
 Here is the guide to [install WSL for Win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Ensure the Linux environment can interact with Win10 over network.